otalk/RTCPeerConnection/README.md

 // when you recieve an offer, you can answer
 // with various options
 connection.on('offer', function (offer) {
+    // let the peerconnection handle the offer
+    // by calling handleOffer
     pc.handleOffer(offer, function (err) {
         if (err) {
             // handle error